THE AMERICAN BAPTIST CHURCH (ABC) DENOMINATIONAL FUND

 Global Mission Church Scholarship will be awarded to full-time Korean-American students who have completed at least one semester of seminary and intend to dedicate their life to full-time ministry.
 The scholarship amount is $1000 upon availability of the scholarship fund.
-Read more about the scholarship and application and eligibility requirements here (also see this form for the mailing address for application materials and other contact information).
-Applicants must complete the scholarship Application Form, Personal Testimony Form, and Financial Needs Form.
-In addition, students should send a recommendation letter from the pastor of their church, a copy of their current seminary transcript, and a recent picture.
-The application deadline is June 30 and scholarship recipients will be notified by the second week of August.
+Applicants must complete the Application Form, Personal Testimony Form, and Financial Needs Form.
+Application instructions may be found at www.gmcusa.org or in the Scholarship Announcement.
+The application deadline is June 30, 2015.
+All inquires can be directed to firstname.lastname@example.org.

 JONATHAN THEOLOGICAL SCHOLARSHIP FUND